 - Total word count.

-- The format of the document The best-fit format for translation purposes is a word processing format (for instance, MS Word-compliant) or
+- Format of the document: The best-fit format for translation purposes is a word processing format (for instance, MS Word-compliant) or

 As is evident, a number of factors influence the price of a translation.
 This is the reason we ask you to send us all files that require translation as soon as possible, so that we can provide you with an exact quote, based on all the factors mentioned above.